 Virginia's untimely death in the summer of 1994 brought Frank and Nancy Ladd to the helm.
 Cat Mews earned the first of many APS literary competition awards.
 Frank remained the editor until the close of 1999.

 Beginning with the first issue of 2000, Marci Jarvis assumed the editorial duties for Cat Mews.
 The journal garnered more APS literary awards.
 Two full color pages were introduced in 2004, a yearly index in 2007, and four additional pages were added in 2009.
 In 2011, Cat Mews changed to a magazine-style format with a glossy cover.
-By 2015 Cat Mews had a total of 40 pages, with at least six in full color.
+By 2015 Cat Mews had a total of 40 pages, with at least 12 pages in full color.

-COSSU is an international organization with members from around the world.
+COSSU is an international organization with members from

 We are a registered not-for-profit organization (ID 0891-8635).